JinyongShin/RaspberryPi-AD-DA/AD-DA-Test/README.txt

 -- TEST FOLDER --

-This folder is meant to be a playground for figuring out how to record data using the Waveshare High-Precison AD-DA Board
+This folder is meant to be a repository for all code related to the Helium Leak Detector Data Automation

 - Primarily done in python 3